 Q. Can I ship a car that is not insured?

 A. Yes you can.
 Since the carrier is insured, your vehicle is protected.
 However, once it is on the ground at delivery you need to make sure to have proper insurance.

 Q. Is insurance included?

 A. Yes it is.
 It’s also important to note that nearly 98% of all vehicles don’t have special insurance requirements.
-However, if you are shipping a rare, high-end luxury, or exotic vehicle, we recommend enclosed shipping. because the motor cargo insurance will be enough to cover those in case of a loss.
+However, if you are shipping a rare, high-end luxury, or sensitive vehicle, we recommend enclosed shipping.
+Because the motor cargo insurance will be enough to cover those in case of a loss.
 A good rule to go by is that if the vehicle is worth more than $65,000 you should consider going enclosed.
 Insurance is a federal requirement for carriers to operate but the cargo insurance on an open carrier may not be enough to cover a loss with a very expensive vehicle.

 Q. What other paperwork do I need?